navillasa/storj-miniproxy/README.md

 Error: Not authorized
     at Error (native)
 ```
-This was because I had the incorrect `BRIDGE_EMAIL`, `BRIDGE_PASS`, and `ENCRYPT_KEY` in my `.env` file.
+This was because I had the incorrect `BRIDGE_EMAIL`, `BRIDGE_PASS`, and `ENCRYPT_KEY` in my .env file.
-When using storj-integration, you need to `cd` into your storj-integration directory (that's wherever you cloned the repo) and then start the container that you have based on the storj-integration image.
+When using storj-integration, you need to `cd` into your storj-integration directory (wherever you cloned the repo) and then start the container that you have based on the storj-integration image.
 You can get its container-id as follows:
 ```bash
 docker ps -a|grep storj-integration
 ```